kalalshankargoud/shopping_system_online/README.md

 This Java project simulates a basic online shopping system with the following key features:

-1. **User Login/Logout**: Users can log in with predefined credentials (`username: sharath`, `password: 1234`).
+1. **User Login/Logout**: Users can log in with predefined credentials (`username: shankar`, `password: 1234`).
 Logged-in users can access additional features like adding items to the cart and checking out.

 2. **Browse Products**: Users can view a list of available products, each with a unique ID, name, and price.